SERVICES

 Instead, it’s best to stick to softer foods that are easier to chew, such as cooked vegetables, soft fruits, and well-cooked meats.
 You may also want to cut your food into smaller pieces and chew on both sides of your mouth to distribute the pressure more evenly.

-It’s important to follow any specific instructions provided by Dr. Logan regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.
+It’s important to follow any specific instructions provided by Dr. Miller regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.

 Temporary dentures are designed to be a short-term solution while your permanent dentures are being made.
 The lifespan of temporary dentures can vary depending on a few factors, such as the type of denture, how well they are cared for, and how long they need to be worn.